How to bend the rules with wedding speeches! An article by Jenna Hewitt

 WHO SHOULD SPEAK

 I’ll tackle the obvious question first.
 Who should speak at your wedding?
-UK tradition is that it’s the Father of the Bride, Groom and Best Man (in that order and typically post dinner).
-Father of the Bride, as first up, welcomes all the guests and then follows with a piece about his daughter, a ‘welcome to the family’ for his Son in Law and his family, finished off with a parting wisdom and a toast.
+UK tradition was that it’s the Father of the Bride, Groom and Best Man (in that order and typically post dinner).
+Father of the Bride, as first up, welcomed all the guests and then followed with a piece about his daughter, a ‘welcome to the family’ for his Son in Law and his family, finished off with a parting wisdom and a toast.

 Hands down the Best Man has the toughest gig when it comes to the speech.
 First up you are last to go which means people are starting to get twitchy (they want to move, to go find a drink, go to the loo, dance…) and they’ve also had the chance to get a little ‘merry.’
 Inhibitions within the audience start to fade and the temptation to heckle increase!
 You are also expected to be quite funny – the comedian of the trio – and comedy (if you aren’t a natural) can be hard to do.
 On the plus side your expected to be the joker of the pack so even if it unravels horribly you will almost certainly be forgiven.

 So that’s the tradition covered but I’ve never been a big fan of following all the rules.
 The world is changing and that includes the world of weddings.
 People are more willing to bend the rules.
-I’ve known many Brides who take to the floor or weddings where the standard line up doesn’t make sense, an absent Father of the Bride for example.
+I’ve known many Brides who take to the floor or weddings where the standard line up doesn’t make sense, in LGBTQ+ weddings or in the case of an absent Father of the Bride for example.
 In the case of one of my weddings, the Mother of the Bride delivered the speech.
 The Father was a self-confessed introvert when it came to public speaking so Mum took the role and it was brilliant.
 I’m not saying there is anything wrong with tradition, but if it doesn’t work for you, change it.

 WHAT MAKES A GOOD SPEECH?